Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What long-term economic factors will shape property prices in Seoul?

-The top three long-term economic factors that will shape Seoul property prices over the next decade are real income growth in Seoul's high-value industries (tech, finance, professional services), the structural interest rate regime (whether Korea settles into a higher or lower rate environment), and government policy toward household debt and housing supply.
+The three long-term economic factors that will most shape Seoul residential property prices over the next decade are the trajectory of real income growth in high-value sectors (technology, finance, and professional services), the long-run interest rate regime (whether Korea settles into structurally lower or persistently higher rates), and the pace at which new housing supply reaches completion near the city core.

 You'll also find a much more detailed analysis in our pack about real estate in Seoul.